 Fantastic!
 Read more from Steve at my blog post, Chimp expert challenges my long-held beliefs.

-Lovely Lucy, at Smithsonian National Zoo,
+Lovely Lucy, at Smithsonian National Zoo, has long held my heart. |

 Now, the next question… How are zoos caring for their orangutans?
 In my three years as a volunteer with a zoo primate program, I often heard visitors lament the perceived sadness of the quiet orangutans.
 Lori Perkins, the chair of the AZA SSP for orangutans, has promised to tell us what accredited zoos are doing to make sure our lovely red apes have a fair shake in life.
 Maybe Lori can help resolve the conflicted feelings of zoo visitors - like me - who have had the privilege of looking into an orangutan's eyes…